Last Updated on July 22, 2025 by George Pavlopoulos

 Ever since I started traveling, I wanted to have a camera with me.
-In the beginning, I didn’t try to express myself through photography at all.
-I just kept a visual diary that would help me revisit places when memory failed me.
-Later, I started separating writing and photography, and inevitably the urge to find the best travel camera appeared.
+Initially, I didn’t attempt to express myself through photography at all.
+I just kept a visual diary to help me revisit places when my memory failed me.
+Later, I started separating writing and photography, and inevitably, the urge to find the best travel camera appeared.
 Luckily, after a couple of years, I came across the Ricoh GR II.

 Although I know that the term “best travel camera” is highly subjective, I will try to justify this statement in this article.
 What you are about to read here is partly an ode to the Ricoh GR II and a review of this beautiful camera.
 On the other hand, this post can be seen as a presentation of my mindset as a traveler.
-Choosing a camera (pretty much like picking whatever you’ll bring with you on a journey) betrays our preferences, priorities, and needs.
+Choosing a camera (much like selecting what you’ll bring on a journey) reveals our preferences, priorities, and needs.

-So, now that the introduction is over let’s see why the Ricoh GR II is the best travel camera for me.
+Now that the introduction is over, let’s explore why the Ricoh GR II is the ideal travel camera for me.

 *Some of the links are affiliate links.
 It means that if you buy any product, I might earn a small commission at no additional cost to you.
 All links will redirect you to your closest Amazon store.

-What I love in the Ricoh GR II
+What I love about the Ricoh GR II

 I have used several cameras in the past, and each one satisfied one or more of my priorities.
 However, none of them ticked all the boxes.
-Something was missing every time; hence I had to search for a new camera now and then.
-Here is what I’ve been searching for and why the Ricoh GR ii ticks all the boxes:
+Something was always missing; hence, I had to search for a new camera from time to time.
+Here is what I’ve been searching for and why the Ricoh GR II ticks all the boxes:

 1. A lightweight travel camera

 I carry a lot of gear in my backpack.
-In former times, I owned an old Toshiba laptop, a true dinosaur, both in resilience and weight.
-Then I had to carry a bunch of adapters, cables, memory cards, pens and notebooks, business cards, credit cards, and the list goes on forever.
+In my past, I owned an old Toshiba laptop, a true dinosaur, both in terms of resilience and weight.
+Then I had to carry a multitude of adapters, cables, memory cards, pens and notebooks, business cards, credit cards, and the list goes on.
 The thing is, I started having a backache.
-Walking around places with more than 12 kilos in your back might be okay for a few journeys.
-But if you do it for over a decade, well, this is another story.
+Walking around places with more than 12 kilos on your back might be okay for a few journeys.
+However, if you do it for over a decade, that’s another story.

 Two years ago, I switched to a MacBook Pro, which is one of the wisest things I’ve ever done.
-It’s lightweight, easy to transport, and a great laptop in its performance.
-But, I had to have a camera (or two or three, as I wrote here) with me, too.
+It’s lightweight, easy to transport, and offers excellent performance as a laptop.
+However, I also had to have a camera (or two or three, as I mentioned here) with me.
 DSLRs are bulky and heavy.
-Sure, their picture quality is excellent, but I didn’t want to travel anymore with a DSLR.
-The same goes for mirrorless cameras, even if they are significantly lighter.
+Yes, their picture quality is excellent, but I didn’t want to travel with a DSLR anymore.
+The same applies to mirrorless cameras, even though they are significantly lighter.
 But I needed something light.

 The Ricoh GR II comes with an APS-C sensor.
-The sensor’s size is 23.7 x 15.7mm, and that’s DSLR level.
+The sensor’s size is 23.7 x 15.7 mm, which is DSLR level.
 Only full-frame cameras have a larger sensor, but most come at a high price.
 The image quality of the Ricoh GR II is genuinely outstanding.

 3. The Ricoh GR II has an incredible 28mm lens

-The lens of the Ricoh GR II is a 28mm one, with f/2,8.
-I find the 28mm to be my favorite focal length: it’s wide enough for travel photography and excellent for documenting life without your shots looking tight.
+The lens of the Ricoh GR II is a 28mm one, with an aperture of f/2.8.
+I find the 28mm focal length to be my favorite: it’s wide enough for travel photography and excellent for documenting life without your shots looking too tight.

 4. The boring style of the Ricoh GR ii